VCCBeginnerCoding/katacoda-scenarios/PythonWeek2/step7.md

 </br>

 ## **Insert**
 The insert method allows you to state where in the list you would like the new element to be placed, by providing the method with an index.
-This may be more useful for specific circumstances, such as adding to a sorted list without having to re-sort it, so it is used less often but still good to know about.
 For this example the names list has already been sorted and we assume that the program knows the name "Max" fits between "Justin" and "Perry" in alphabetical order:

 `
     sorted_names = ["Dan", "Ellie", "Justin", "Perry"]
     sorted_names.insert(3, "Max")
     print(sorted_names)`{{execute}}

 As you can see the insert method is provided two arguments, the index which it has to insert the element before and the element it is inserting.
-The order of these arguments is important, as if you get them the wrong way around the function will not work correctly.

 When you run the code you should be able to see that the element "Max" has been inserted in the list between "Justin" and "Perry" as expected.
 This method also increases the length of the list just as the previous did, since we are adding another element.